hashicorp/terraform-provider-azuread/website/docs/r/group_member.markdown

 # azuread_group_member

 Manages a single Group Membership within Azure Active Directory.

-Do not use this resource at the same time as `azuread_group.members`.
+-> **NOTE:** Do not use this resource at the same time as `azuread_group.members`.

 ## Example Usage